 Most small businesses are organised as limited companies.
 A limited company is straightforward to set up and it only takes 30 minutes to get it sorted out.

 1. Choose a name.

-This can something meaningless like the combination of 2 real words, or it can be something as important to you as the name of a historical figure.
-Either way there are many aspects to consider.
-You can go to our form to check your limited company name here http://www.osamcquillan.ie/eazy-company-formations/ to check to see if the name is available.
-Either way make sure the name is easy to pronounce and see that it looks okay in a website or email address.
+This can something meaningless like the combination of two real words, or it can be something as important to you as the name of a historical figure.
+Either way there are many things to consider.
+You can go to our form to check your limited company name here https://www.osamcquillan.ie/setting-up-a-company-in-ireland/ to check to see if the name is available.
+Either way makes sure the name is easy to pronounce and see that it looks okay in a website or email address.
 It will appear everywhere, from bank statements to websites, email addresses, letters, Revenue documents and accounts.

 2. Form your limited company.

 We can help you do that - we don't have to be your accountants, but obviously we'd love if you appointed us to look after your new company.
 When you are forming your limited company you will need to think about where to have the registered office, and as part of any of our monthly paid packages we offer the service of a free registered office.